schickm/perl-DBR/doc/migrations.md

 # Plan of attack

-1. Spec and implement scanner for indexes
-1. Spec and implement table prefix support
 1. Spec and implement physical operation layer
 1. Spec and implement logical operations
 1. Spec and implement the driver